Our work in participatory governance

 The Youth Cafe seeks to help Kenyan county governments crowd source resource allocation and enhance positive change through youth involvement to improve their capacity to deliver cost-effective, qualitative public services.

-Participatory Budgeting is both a democratic policymaking process and a more efficient budgetary and oversight mechanism.
-This project links democracy, fiscal/budget management, and new techologies through online group decision making software.
+Participatory Budgeting is both a democratic policy making process and a more efficient budgetary and oversight mechanism.
+This project links democracy, fiscal/budget management, and new technologies through online group decision making software.
 It enables young people to comment, rank, and vote on local government projects based on weighted units, as distributed by expenditures, revenue, and surpluses/deficits.

 The project’s benefits are reflected in increased delivery of greater budgetary investments to priorities of the youth demographic, increased efficiency in service delivery, and promotion of accountability in crucial sectors such as health, education, and environment.

 - Here you help us by answering some questions about yourself

 - Here all the data gathered from users is gathered and represented graphically representing the services selected by the users from the most selected services.